 There are plenty of places all over Scotland that are perfect for a picnic accompanied by a stunning view over a loch, the sea or rugged coastline.

-For a picnic where you can enjoy both the views and a trip through Scottish history, it has to be Loch Shiel, overlooked by the grand Glenfinnan Monument.
-The scenery here is truly dramatic for both the natural landscapes and the famous Glenfinnan Viaduct.
-You may even be lucky enough to see The Jacobite steam train chugging over it during the summer months.
-From Glenfinnan station, take a wander down to the water’s edge or follow the signs to the viewpoints for great views while you enjoy your picnic.
+For a picnic where you can enjoy both the views and a spot of history, Loch Shiel along the West Highland Line is great spot.
+Overlooked by the Glenfinnan Monument and the famous Glenfinnan Viaduct, it’s a truly special place.
+You may even be lucky enough to see The Jacobite steam train chugging over the viaduct during the summer months.
+From Glenfinnan station, take a wander down to the water’s edge or follow the signs to the viewpoints.

 Across the water

-One of our favourites is Great Cumbrae.
-Simply take the train to Largs, gather together your picnic supplies at one of the shops by the harbour then ride the ferry for 15 minutes to the island of Great Cumbrae.
-Once off the ferry, take the bus to Millport and then set off on foot or hire a bike.
-Along the west coast of the island there are lots of great spots to stop for a picnic.
-There are benches, picnic benches and space for a rug, all with a gorgeous view over the water and the Isle of Bute.
+For a day out on Great Cumbrae simply take the train to Largs, gather together your picnic supplies at one of the shops by the harbour then enjoy the relaxing 15-minute sail to the island.
+Once off the ferry, there should be a bus waiting to whisk you the short distance to Millport.
+From here you can carry on exploring on foot or by bike.
+There are a few places to hire a bike from and it's a brilliant way to see the island.
+There are lots of picnic benches along the route to stop off whenever you fancy, all with gorgeous views over the water and the Isle of Bute.
 Be sure to pack lots of food, you’ll want to sit awhile.